Kendrick Bourne Player Prop Bets for NFL Week 6 | New England vs. Dallas 10/17/2021

 Matchup vs. Dallas

-- Bourne has averaged 43 receiving yards per game over his two career matchups against the Cowboys, 6.5 more than his over/under in Sunday's game.
+- Against the Cowboys, Bourne has averaged 43 receiving yards per game over his two career matchups, 6.5 more than his over/under for Sunday's game.

-- Bourne, in two matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- Bourne has caught a touchdown pass against the Cowboys once, but did not have multiple TDs in that game.

-- The Cowboys have the NFL's worst pass defense this season, surrendering 327.6 yards per game through the air.
+- The Cowboys are allowing 327.6 passing yards per game this year, the NFL's worst pass defense.

-- The Cowboys have conceded 10 passing TDs this year (2.0 per game), ranking them 21st among NFL defenses.
+- At 2.0 passing TDs allowed per game, the Cowboys defense is ranked 21st in the league.

 Recent Performances